therealyingtong/schnorr-tokens/README.md

 Additional properties:
-- proxy remains anonymous
+- proxy remains anonymous.
-- fine-grained delegation:
-    - choose the number of allowed signatures.
+- each delegation token is unique.
+- delegation tokens can be individually revoked (either by the signer and verifier or verifier only, depending on the verifier's logic).
-    - enforce a (private) signing policy (e.g., maximum spend amount)
+- fine-grained delegation: the signer can enforce a (private) signing policy (e.g., maximum spend amount)

 > For the cryptographer judges, the signature scheme is a sort of two-layered Schnorr signature.
 In the first layer, the signer signs a token $k$ producing a Schnorr signature $(z, R)$.
 The $z$ part is then used as a *secret key* in the second Schnorr layer.
 This time, the proxy can use $z$ to sign a message $m$ of their choice.
 >
 > Verification checks that the layers are consistent between each other and with the token $k$.
 By keeping a list of spent tokens, the verifier can enforce that token are one-time use.

 ## Application

+We wrote an [Aztec account contract](https://docs.aztec.network/developers/tutorials/codealong/contract_tutorials/write_accounts_contract) that verifies a proxy signature to authorize transactions.